 Seeking an Appropriate Treatment Provider

 Picking an appropriate treatment provider can be a daunting task, especially when already facing the many challenges associated with a Substance Use Disorder (SUD).
-When seeking treatment for Substance Use Disorder (SUD), NAATP encourages potential patients and their families to use our Treatment Selection Guide which includes resources, potential questions to ask treatment providers, warnings, and red flags.
+When seeking treatment for SUD, NAATP encourages potential patients and their families to use our Treatment Selection Guide, which includes resources, potential questions to ask treatment providers, warnings, and red flags.

-Read NAATP Executive Director's article on Program Discernment and Selection which includes the Internet and Directory Deception and includes the above NAATP Treatment Selection Guide referenced above and linked below.
+Read the NAATP CEO's article on Program Discernment and Selection, which discusses internet and directory deception and includes the NAATP Treatment Selection Guide referenced above and linked below.